lawiet47/STFUEDR/README.md

 # STFUEDR
 Silence EDRs by removing kernel callbacks

 A lot of modern AV/EDR technologies monitor process/thread creation events by registering PspSetXXXXNotifyRoutine callback.
 This code checks for popular EDR/AV driver names and removes them from PspSetXXXXNotifyRoutine callback array.
+To do so the code checks for a byte pattern that occurs before `jmp PspSetXXXXNotifyRoutine` instructions.
+The byte pattern differs among windows versions, so this code aims to cover all of them.

 Everything is already greatly explained